j-bodek/formal-photo-verification/README.md

 ![](model/images/5.jpg)

-Model performance on test set:
+Model performance on test set: <br/>
 ![](model/images/6.jpg)

+## APP
+To create app i used streamlit library and deployed it on https://share.streamlit.io/.

+## API
+Api was created with fastapi and deployed on heroku.